jsk-ros-pkg/jsk_robot/jsk_naoqi_robot/README.md

 Setup Environment
 -----------------
 % First, you need to install ros.
-For ros indigo, please refer to install guide like [here](http://wiki.ros.org/indigo/Installation/Ubuntu)
+For ros kinetic, please refer to install guide like [here](http://wiki.ros.org/kinetic/Installation)

 1. Install ``Python NAOqi SDK``
 You can download it from [here](https://community.aldebaran.com/en/resources/software).
 (You may need an account.)